23rd Hong Kong Film Awards

-Ceremony for the 23rd Hong Kong Film Awards was held on 4 April 2004 in the Hong Kong Cultural Centre.
+The 23rd Hong Kong Film Awards ceremony was held on 4 April 2004 in the Hong Kong Cultural Centre.
 Hosts for the ceremony consisted of Dayo Wong and a line-up of nine female celebrities, namely Bowie Tsang, Athena Chu, Candice Yu, Cherrie Ying, Terri Kwan, Ada Choi, Josie Ho, Kristy Yang and Jo Koo.
 Twenty-three winners in nineteen categories were unveiled.
 Running on Karma clinched the award for Best Film, while its leading man Andy Lau received his second Best Actor title in the Hong Kong Film Awards.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.